Tara Page - Artistic Director- Ballet, Contemporary, Acro, PreDance, Company

 Gabriella Rosa Sebastiano - Hip Hop

 Gabriella Rosa Sebastiano has always had a passion for dancing.
 She studied dance at Eden School of Dance, Chez Dance Studio, and Kathy Henkel’s School of Dance.
-Gabriella currently studies dance at both Mainstage School of Dance and Williamstown High School where she is in her junior year.
+Gabriella recently graduated from Williamstown High School.
 In the past year since attending Mainstage, she has been in various local performances such as the Blackwood Pumpkin Festival, the ABC Channel 6 Thanksgiving Day Parade, as well as performing for Kidsville.
-She was given the opportunity to be an assistant dance teacher and hip hop choreographer for Ready, Set, Dance! in Mainstage Center for the Arts’ Summer Stage program this past summer.
-Thomas and Jennifer Hanner were so impressed with her work that they asked her to teach Hip Hop 1 and Boys Hip Hop for the 2013-2014 school year at Mainstage School of Dance.
+She was given the opportunity to be a the hip hop choreographer for Ready, Set, Dance! and Broadway Dances for Mainstage Center for the Arts’ Summer Stage program.
 Gabriella is extremely thankful to be able to live her dream as a hip hop dance teacher.

 Lindsey Cunningham is a graduate from Muhlenberg College with Bachelor’s degrees in Dance and Psychology.
 Lindsey began her dance education studying Ballet, Jazz, Tap, and Contemporary in various South Jersey dance studios.
 In 2003 Lindsey became a member of Ballet South of New Jersey under the direction of Shaun Doyle.
 She took part in many ballet productions including The Sleeping Beauty, Coppelia, The Nutcracker, and Cinderella.
 In college Lindsey participated in numerous dance productions including Moving Stories, Master Choreographer’s Concert, and Dance Emerge.
 Lindsey has studied ballet under Karen Dearborn, Heidi Cruz-Austin of the PA Ballet, Marisa Cerveris of the NYC Ballet, and Ellen Troy Mulcahy of The Joffrey Ballet.
 She studied modern dance under many teachers including Charles Anderson, Corrie Franz Cowart, Jeffrey Peterson, and Charlotte Boye-Christensen.
 She also studied Jazz and Hip-hop under Pattie Bostick and Sammy Reyes.
 Lindsey took part in a Muhlenberg performance ensemble called Dance Max Moving Company in which she helped design and performed in an educational children’s show surrounding dance which was performed in public elementary schools throughout Allentown.
 She also designed and implemented a six week dance curriculum for fifth grade students in a public Allentown elementary school.
 Since graduating, Lindsey has worked at Appel Farm Arts Camp as the assistant head of the Dance Department.
 She has been teaching dance and continuing her own dance education.